Ulfasaar/Uscript/README.md

 # Uscript
 This is a super awesome compiler that makes it trivial to create your own languages and language variants.

+this is the development branch which will host all our code that is still in development so use this code at your own risk.